How to Stay Focused at Work: Helping you succeed in the digital age

 A US-based survey conducted by Branded Research Inc determined that 75% of Americans blamed digital media (i.e. notifications) for their procrastination and lack of focus at work.

 As such, it is important for employees to understand that limited attention residue is one of the top five (5) reasons why they can’t stay focused at work.
 Luckily, modern technology provides us with efficient time management tools that can help guide our workdays.

 The timesheet app for small businesses

-Start spending more time on promoting a productive work culture, and less on redundant tasks.
+Start spending more time promoting a productive work culture

 One solution is time tracking, such as Atto.
 Over the past years, our developers have been working on retaining simplicity, while integrating advanced features designed to allow users to plan their workday, measure productivity and work transparently.
 On the other hand, we are also helping small businesses get all the information they need to carry out informed decisions day in and day out.

 Dealing with workplace distractions